 Sunagakure is very well known for its puppet and poison users, which go together quite well.
 Their most famous puppet user was Sasori, a master of poisons that was capable of using hundreds of puppets.
 His desire to make art out of humans turned him against the village and caused him to kill the Third Kazekage, his favorite puppet.
 This was a huge blow to the village since the Third had what was known as black sand, which could be formed into any shape and was incredibly sturdy.

 As the name of the country would imply, they are also adept wind users in the village, some of the more basic techniques involving creating gusts of wind.
 Wind users usually compliment their abilities through a medium of some sort of large fan individuals like Temari possesses.
 All members of the village are well adapted to their environment and are at the greatest advantage in the desert.
-Their Fifth Kazekage Baki's incredibly gifted in Wind Release, being able to create waves and torrents of minature tsunamis to attack his enemies.
+Their Fifth Kazekage Gaara's incredibly gifted in sand control, being able to create waves and torrents of minature tsunamis to attack his enemies.

 Though one that lusted for blood and a reason to live in the past, Gaara works his way to earn the trust of the villagers who once feared him and would do anything to keep it safe from harm.
 He is the Jinchuuriki of the One-Tails.